sls1005/FundamentalBrowser/README.md

 - [x] Support searching in content.

+    - [x] Support searching in the source code of a webpage.

 - [x] Log everything so that nothing is secretly down- or up-loaded.

     - [x] The log is searchable.